MycroftAI/documentation/_pages/picroft-audio.md

 First, we need to enable Bluetooth.

 1. Edit the `/etc/mycroft/mycroft.conf` file
-2. Add `"port": "/dev/ttyAMA0"` to the enclosure settings
+2. Add `"port": "/dev/ttyAMA0"` to the enclosure settings.
+You may need to use `"port": "/dev/ttyAMA1"` or `"port": "/dev/ttyAMA2"` - the port can vary depending on the `Picroft` and `Raspbian` build.

 Next, we set up the Bluetooth connection.